 (1) Applicable percentage ownership as of May 16, 2005 is based upon 18,949,300 shares of common stock outstanding.
 Beneficial ownership is determined in accordance with Rule 13d-3 of the Securities Exchange Act of 1934, as amended.
 Under Rule 13d-3, shares issuable within 60 days upon exercise of outstanding options, warrants, rights or conversion privileges ("Purchase Rights") are deemed outstanding for the purpose of calculating the number and percentage owned by the holder of such Purchase Rights, but not deemed outstanding for the purpose of calculating the percentage owned by any other person.
-"Beneficial ownership" under Rule 13d-3 includes all shares over which a person has sole or shared dispositive or voting power whether or not such person has a pecuniary interest in such shares for purposes of Section 16 of the Exchange Act.
+"Beneficial ownership" under Rule 13d-3 includes all shares over which a person has sole or shared dispositive or voting power.

 - (2) Includes 253,125 shares issuable upon exercise of stock options. - (3) Includes 253,125 shares issuable upon exercise of stock options. - (4) Includes 168,750 shares issuable upon exercise of stock options. - (5) Includes 75,000 shares issuable upon exercise of stock options. - (6) Include 750,000 shares issuable upon exercise of stock options. - (7) Consists of 262,500 shares issuable upon exercise of stock options owned by Gabriele M. Cerrone and 918,858 shares of Common Stock owned by Panetta Partners, Ltd..
-Mr. Cerrone is the Managing Partner of Panetta Partners, Ltd. and in such capacity exercises voting and dispositive control over securities owned by Panetta.
-As such, Mr. Cerrone may be deemed, solely for purposes of Section 13(d) of the Securities Exchange Act of 1934, as amended, to "beneficially" own securities in which he has no pecuniary interest and he therefore disclaims such beneficial interest for purposes of Section 16 of the Exchange Act.
+Mr. Cerrone is the sole general partner of Panetta Partners, Ltd. and in such capacity only exercises voting and dispositive control over securities owned by Panetta.
+As such, Mr. Cerrone may be deemed, solely for purposes of Section 13(d) of the Securities Exchange Act of 1934, as amended, to "beneficially" own securities in which he has no pecuniary interest and he therefore disclaims such beneficial interest.